 The volume of fresh content that you need to keep both Google and your customers happy will vary, depending on your industry, your location and the level of competition you face.
 If you need help with determining the type of content you need or how frequently you should update your online marketing, we can help.

-Be Locally is the Utah expert for online marketing, SEO and PPC advertising.
+Be Locally SEO is the Utah expert for online marketing, SEO and PPC advertising.
 We understand the demands of search engine optimization, and we specialize in helping our customers maintain fresh, consistent content.
 If you want to continue your steady climb up the page of search engine rankings, contact us today to learn more about how online marketing can help your business.